-This is the same case with data.
+This is similar to data.

 The story of the Kenyan farmer

-I heard of a story about a settler farmer in the Rift Valley region of Kenya who was quite good in predicting the weather, to the extent that neighbors thought that he had some divine powers.
+I heard of a story about a settler farmer in the Rift Valley region of Kenya who was quite good at predicting the weather, to the extent that neighbors thought that he had some divine powers.
 While other farmers were losing crops to rain failure, he seemed to know if and when the rains would come and thus plan accordingly.

 It took the intervention of inquisitive primary school pupils to find out the powers behind his accurate weather prediction, which turned out to be data.
 His family had kept accurate weather records for over 70 years, and from this data, there were some obvious patterns and cycles.
 Using this data, the good farmer was becoming a weather guru.

 "While data has played a crucial role in the digital economy, it is not new to human beings.
 Throughout history, people have leveraged data to their advantage."

 Data can tell stories

 Target, an American retail corporation, wanted to identify pregnant women who frequented their stores.
 As it turns out, by analyzing the purchasing behavior of customers, it is possible to identify an expectant woman and even predict the expected date of delivery.